henrywu2019/BentoML/docs/source/concepts.rst

 Users create a prediction service by subclassing :ref:`bentoml.BentoService <bentoml-bentoservice-label>`.
 It is recommended to always put the source code of your BentoService class into an individual Python file and check it into source control(e.g. git) along with your model training code.
-BentoML is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a BentoML bundle.
+Kappa is designed to be easily inserted to the end of your model training workflow, where you can import your BentoService class and create a Kappa bundle.

 .. note::